 The UK House Price Index (UK HPI) captures changes in the value of residential properties.
 The UK HPI uses sales data collected on residential housing transactions, whether for case or with a mortgage.
 Contents include the following:

 - Northern Ireland sales volumes

 - Data revisions

-- · Methodology change for new build property
+- Methodology change for new build property

-- November 2024
+- February 2025

 - About the UK HPI

 - Archived reports and data

 Data is available at a national and regional level, as well as counties, local authorities, and London boroughs.

 The summary report contains:

 - Headline statistics

-- o The economic statement
+- The economic statement

 - Price changes

 - Sales volumes

 - The property status

 - The buyer status for Great Britain (excludes Northern Ireland)

 - The funding status for Great Britain (excludes Northern Ireland)

 - Housing transactions distributions

-Read the GOV.UK, National Statistics: 'House Price Index: reports,' Last Updated 15 January' in full.
+Read the GOV.UK, National Statistics: 'House Price Index: reports,' Last Updated 16 April' in full.

 Related Content:

+- 1. UK House Price Index for January 2025

+- 2. UK House Price Index: data downloads January 2025

-- 1. UK House Price Index: data downloads September 2022
+- 3. UK House Price Index: data downloads September 2022

-- 2. UK House Price Index: reports 2022
+- 4. UK House Price Index: reports 2022

-- 3. UK House Price Index: data downloads October 2022
+- 5. UK House Price Index: data downloads October 2022

-- 4. UK House Price Index for October 2022
+- 6. UK House Price Index for October 2022

-- 5. UK House Price Index
+- 7. UK House Price Index

 Collection:

-Land registration: Data

-Tackling mental health and wellbeing within the construction industry
+Land registration: Data Tackling mental health and wellbeing within the construction industry

-© MHFA England

-The construction industry reports some of the highest levels of workplace mental ill health.
+© MHFA England The construction industry reports some of the highest levels of workplace mental ill health.
 Over the last three years (see publication date) Mental Health First Aid (MHFA) England has been working with Building Mental Health, the Construction Industry Training Board (CITB) and the Lighthouse Club Construction Industry Charity to create a freely available, industry-wide framework and charter to tackle the mental health crisis in the construction industry.

-Find out more about the social value of the programme
+Find out more about the social value of the programme Related Links:

-Q&A with Harold Samuel Research Prize (HSRP) recipient, Dr Katharine van Someren

-Research is a fundamental aspect of university life.
+Q&A with Harold Samuel Research Prize (HSRP) recipient, Dr Katharine van Someren Research is a fundamental aspect of university life.
 It is used to gain a further understanding for assignments and dissertations and by academics to explore topics that will broaden our understanding of society and the world around us.
-The HSRP is an annual opportunity for those interested in the building environment to submit a research proposal on a topic that could offer sector-changing insights.
+The HSRP is an annual opportunity for those interested in the building environment to submit a research proposal on a topic that could offer sectorchanging insights.
 What is the relationship between job and financial security and mental health in the construction workplace?
 UCEM spoke with HSRP recipient Dr Katharine van Someren, about her research on UK construction workplace poverty.
-You can access UK construction workplace poverty: the impact of financial and iob insecurity on mental health on UCEM's publication page to learn more about Katharine's research.
+You can access UK construction workplace poverty: the impact of financial and job insecurity on mental health on UCEM's publication page to learn more about Katharine's research.
 Access the article 'Q&A Harold Samuel Research Prize (HSRP) recipient, Dr Katharine van Someren' in full.

-UCEM mental health strategy

-UCEM published its first mental health strategy on 10 May 2021.
+UCEM mental health strategy UCEM published its first mental health strategy on 10 May 2021.

 The strategy is designed to benefit both UCEM students and staff, having been written with input from both stakeholder groups.
 At the core of the document is the vision which states: UCEM will take a whole institution approach to develop one community that enables students of all levels along with staff to prioritise mental health and wellbeing.
 There are five strategic aims supporting this vision which are: